Wu-Ming-Ke-Qu/kpp/README.md

 cd kpp
 ```

-Then, fill some basic settings:
+Then, fill some basic settings in `./kpp/settings.py`:

 ```python
 SECRET_KEY = '&v=$55c3h$1@2gw*@js2=a%+^!(e)8!3ycyq*%%1zg(ydk66t=' # change it if used in production environment